AlexChesser/netflix-jobs-scraper/readme.md

 actually don't bother with csv2html, just run the main HTML thing on the full jobs bank and filter / sort as you like on page.

 click the checkbox on page to mark the ones you want to reread or follow up on.

+### another update

+new feature written out of interest. what do ALL the requirements look like of all open roles?

+run `dotnet run req` to build a list of every bullet point. maybe there's something of value there. (mildly interesting if you sort, needs more work maybe run it against a word-cloud or something)

+Also a unit test was added to build that, so you can run the tests by typing `dotnet test` on the command line.

+that does mean that to actually run the downloader it is easier to change directory to the src subfolder.